 There is a rich literature on inter-organizational collaboration and integration.
-Since we make a distinction between policy-level integration and administrative integration in this paper, we will first elaborate in this section on how at the political level actors can enhance their collaboration across conventional sectoral and governmental boundaries, and then we will deal with the question of how administrative organizations can intertwine their activities across organizational borders.
+In this section, we will draw on the lessons from existing literature to develop a toolbox for administrative and policy-level integration.
+Some of the instruments are also derived from case studies we have conducted in this project.
+For a social scientist it is extremely difficult to predict what the specific policy-making and implementation issues will be.
+Hence, the strategies which we mention in the next paragraphs must be regarded as an extensive list of tools that policy-makers or government officials can use in collaborative work processes, dependent on the expected outcome and the contingencies which determine the collaborative context.
+We will first elaborate in this section on how at the political level actors can enhance their collaboration across conventional sectoral and governmental boundaries, and then we will deal with the question of how administrative organizations can intertwine their activities across organizational borders.